 Rust, as it is normally called, is really iron oxide.
 The body of your vehicle is made from iron.
 When that iron is combined with oxygen (from the air) and water (from the road), you have the perfect combination for iron oxide or rust.
 Water on its own is not the best electrolyte, meaning that the rusting process would go much slower if pure water alone were to make contact with your vehicle during the winter.
 Unfortunately, in snowy areas, when salt is used to melt the ice that turns it to salt water.
 As the salt water hits your vehicle and buries itself in the nicks and cracks that have occurred from normal driving, you have a good chance that rust is going to occur.

 New Vehicles can Rust Too

-Many people mistakenly think that a new vehicle will protect against rust.
-Yes, it is true that most new vehicles are made with some type of corrosion resistant materials, including a clear coat paint that creates a barrier between the salt and the metal of your vehicle, but oftentimes this is not enough.
+Many people mistakenly think that a new vehicle comes with automatic rustproofing.
+Yes, it is true that most new vehicles are made with some type of corrosion-resistant materials, including a clear-coat paint that creates a barrier between the salt and the metal of your vehicle, but oftentimes this is not enough.
 This is especially true if your vehicle is more than five or six years old because natural weathering and wear and tear has occurred on your vehicle, making it more susceptible to rust.
 This means that no vehicle is 100 percent safe from rusting without proper protection.
-The earlier that you treat your vehicle, the less likely you will be to have rust occurring, because once rust starts, you cannot stop it or reverse it.
+The earlier that you treat your vehicle, the less likely you will be to have rust occurring because once rust starts, you cannot stop it or reverse it.

 Wash your Vehicle Regularly